codinghaven/LiquidFun-Cocos2dx/README.md

 Instead when creating a project you will find a `liquid.hpp` file under the `Classes` folder.

-If you don't want to use this forked version of cocos2d, you will have to manually disable and remove and Box2D configurations, you don't have to but it is advised.
+If you don't want to use this forked version of cocos2d, you will have to manually disable and remove all Box2D configurations, you don't have to but it is advised to do so.

-Instructions:
-First read instructions on cocos2d-x main page
-Clone the project and and run the regular `cocos new...` command.
+The `liquid.hpp` header file can be found under the `cocos2dx/templates/cpp-template-default/Classes`

+Creating a project is the same as you would regularly do using `cocos new...`.

 After that you will have an empty project that's ready to go :)

+Note:
+If you are using Ricardo Quesedas code, in particular `LFParticleSystemNode`, you will have to change the include from `Box2D/Box2D.h` to `liquid.hpp`